-Revenue relates to the lease of office and car spaces in the Zebbug Central Business Centre and the Gudja Central Business Centre.
-When works on the St. Julian's Central Business Centre and the new site in Zebbug are complete, rental income will be generated on the basis of contracts finalised with tenants.
+Revenue relates to the lease of office and car spaces in the Zebbug Central Business Centre, the Gudja Central Business Centre as well as part of the St Julian's Central Business Centre.
+When works on the St. Julian's Central Business Centre and the adjacent villa, as well as the new site in Zebbug, are complete, rental income will be generated on the basis of contracts finalised with tenants.